 • To plan and complete trenching and treating foundation walls and pillars in the subfloor.

-* Repeat professional inspection.
+• Repeat professional inspection.

-When it comes to termites it’s better to be proactive rather than reactive.
-If you can’t afford to install a subfloor termite barrier, at least have a regular inspection.
-Australian standards recommends a minimum of one inspection every twelve months.
-You can book us for a complete termite inspection on 029454774 if you live in Sydney.
+When it comes to termites it is better to be proactive rather than reactive.
+If you can’t afford to install a subfloor termite barrier, at least have regular inspections.
+Australian standards recommend a minimum of one inspection every 12 months.